Fantasy Notes: Juan Gone?

 August 10, 2006 | | comment on this post

-- Randy Johnson pitched a much-needed solid game last night, no-hitting the White Sox for six innings, before getting touched up for a couple of hits in the seventh, when he couldn’t record an out and had to be pulled.
+- Randy Johnson pitched a much-needed solid game on Wednesday, no-hitting the White Sox for six innings before getting touched up for a couple of hits in the seventh, when he couldn’t record an out and had to be pulled.
 Still, that’s a dozen wins on the season for the 15th time in his career and that’s a dozen times in his career now that Johnson has taken a no-hitter into the seventh inning.
-Coming off back-to-back rough outings in which, amazingly, he didn’t strike out a single batter, Johnson fanned five last night.
+Coming off back-to-back rough outings in which, amazingly, he didn’t strike out a single batter, Johnson fanned five on Wednesday.
 What should you expect of the soon-to-be-43-year-old down the stretch?
-Oh man, you’ve got me there.
+Oh man, you’ve got us there.
 Johnson has been so inconsistent this year, he’s really hard to figure out.
 It’s pretty well a roll of the dice each time out.

 - After a dominating first-half performance, Jim Thome hasn’t had a multiple-RBI game since July 15.
 Of course, what’s hurting him most is a lack of baserunners to drive in.
 Scott Podsednik‘s OBP over the same stretch has dropped from .359 to .336, while Tad Iguchi — solid in July — has struggled so far this month with an OBP under .300.

-- Ted Lilly recovered from back-to-back substandard outings and his recent neck woes to throw six shutout innings at a hot Twins team tonight.
-Lilly, who hadn’t pitched in eight days, gave up just three hits and two walks while striking out three to earn his 10th win and square his record at .500, while trimming his ERA to 4.01.
-He’s now reached double-digits in wins four straight years and is enjoying a nice comeback season coming off the heels of his 2005 disaster.
+- Ted Lilly recovered from back-to-back substandard outings and his recent neck woes to throw six shutout innings at a hot Twins team on Thursday.
+After not pitching in eight days, he gave up just three hits and two walks while striking out three to earn his 10th win and square his record at .500, while trimming his ERA to 4.01.
+Lilly has now reached double-digits in wins four straight years and is enjoying a nice comeback season coming off the heels of his 2005 disaster.

 - Jason Tyner is mired in a 2-for-13 skid.
 He has value in most AL leagues, but if it’s a smaller league, he should be on the bubble on your squad.